makindotcc/exchange-order-browser/README.md

 - unzipping, parsing and streaming response to your browser on the fly - fast, low memory usage etc. from my benchmarks - download speed is a bottleneck here
 - awfully coded frontend
-- protected against bots scanning internet using hardcoded login:password (``essa:21essa15``) into source code
+- optional website authentication. can be configured using environment variables: `AUTH_USER` and `AUTH_PASSWORD`.

 ## Available installation options: